Trebilcode/Calculator/README.md

 Features to add :

 1. Keyboard support.
-2. Backspace button.
+2. Backspace button.(Added)
-3. Restrict division by zero.
+3. Restrict division by zero.(Added)
 4. Abilitie to work with negative numbers.
-5. Responsiveness.
+5. Responsiveness.(partially added[now margins don't chnage when zooming in or out])

 Corrected bugs: